jayasreechakraborty/Image_Caption_Generator_using_AI/README.md

 -pip install Pillow

 #Run the App

-1. Caption from a local script:
+1.Caption from a local script:

 Create or run blip_caption_generator.py to generate captions for a specific image:

 -python blip_caption_generator.py

-2. Run the Gradio Web App:
+2.Run the Gradio Web App:

 -python blip_app.py